toddbranch/ECE382/labs/lab5/notes.md

 To place mines, I just did `0x81 + random%7` for the top row and `0xC0 + random%7` for the bottom row.

+**Draw picture of board on the board**

 To test if a board is valid, you just need to compare the lower nibbles - so first, I blanked both top nibbles.
 Then I check whether they are equal or within one of the other - those are unwinnable boards.

 To generate the board, I created a `do while` loop that keeps regenerating the board as long as it's invalid.

+**LED bug** - if you plan on using P1.0 as a button, make sure to disconnect the LED jumper on the Launchpad.
+The LED will try to pull the pin down and interfere with your button.